 I wasn’t without the occasional self-doubt but for the most part what other people thought of me didn’t enter my mind much.

 You see toward the end of my 18th year of life the shit hit the fan in a big way.

 First I learned that I was pregnant, and then I learned that my father was using drugs… all within a couple of months.

 It rocked my world.
-Suddenly I was the center of rumors, whispers… judgement, lots of judgement.
+Suddenly I was the center of rumors, whispers… judgment, lots of judgment.
 I knew my friends from school were talking about me, I knew the people from my church were shaking their heads in disappointment.
-My good-girl self, honor roll student. church youth group leader, was now the subject of a whole lot of controversy.
+My good-girl self, honor roll student. church youth group leader was now the subject of a whole lot of controversy.

 I wasn’t blind to it, I heard the tsk tsk tsking behind my back, I saw the stares and head shaking, and that was only at my ever-expanding waist line.
 Then there was the issues with my father’s struggle, a whole other subject of gossip.
 My seemingly perfect life had turned into a story line for an after school special with a quickness.

 And all of a sudden I cared.
 I cared what everyone thought, I wondered what they were saying behind my back, how much had been embellished, what they were thinking about me.
 Suddenly I stood in front of my closet clueless what to wear because I was going to be somebody’s mom.
 I felt like I didn’t know who I was anymore and like everything and anything I did would be judged from here on out.